aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/RAG/RAG Index.md

 ## Overview
-RAG is a technique that connects a Large Language Model (LLM) to external, private data.
+RAG (Retrieval Augmented Generation) is a technique that connects a Large Language Model (LLM) to external / private data.
 Instead of relying solely on the model's internal training data , RAG allows the model to "browse" a curated database to find relevant information before generating an answer.

 ### Standard RAG Flow
 ```mermaid